 Acknowledging how common sexual dysfunction is among women (and men) who are living with and beyond cancer is key to moving forward, particularly when it is affecting your quality of life.

-The most common sexual difficulties experienced by women during and after cancer treatment are:
+The most common sexual difficulties experienced by women during and after chemo, radiotherapy, a mastectomy or other cancer treatment are:

 - Loss of or reduced sexual interest or desire